eana/qbittorrent_docker-compose/README.md

 qbittorrent docker-compose
 ==========================

-This micro-repo is used only as a host for an easily hostable [qbittorrent](https://www.qbittorrent.org/).
+This micro-repo is used only as a host for an easily hostable [qbittorrent].
 We don't want qbittorrent to be accessible on all interfaces on the server, hence is limited to the `docker0` interface.
 On the host machine qbittorrent will be accessible on `172.17.0.1:8110`.

 To access qbittorrent from outside you should have a reverse proxy in front of it.